alex-hu-1/docs-1/content/get-started/docker-concepts/the-basics/what-is-a-container.md

 ## Explanation

 Imagine you're developing a killer web app that has three main components - a React frontend, a Python API, and a PostgreSQL database.
-If you wanted to work on this project, you'd have to install Node, Python, and PostgreSQL.
+If you wanted to work on this project, you'd have to install Node, Python, & PostgreSQL.

 How do you make sure you have the same versions as the other developers on your team?
 Or your CI/CD system?
 Or what's used in production?